Updated March 6, 2023

 6) Monitoring: It is very important to monitor all processes and test all different procedures thoroughly in DevOps.

-Both ITIL vs DevOps are different paradigms they work to maximize IT performance at any organization.
+Both are different paradigms they work to maximize IT performance at any organization.
 ITIL is useful to create standardizations both within and outside the organizations.
 DevOps, on the other hand, leverages human capital and promotes innovation.
-It helps in pushing releases faster to the customer and in turn make the customers happier.
-Chances are that both ITIL vs DevOps methodologies will offer something new and give you a starting point to improve operations and work better and faster.
+It helps in pushing releases faster to the customer and, in turn, make the customers happier.
+The chances are that both ITIL vs DevOps methodologies will offer something new and give you a starting point to improve operations and work better and faster.

-This has a been a guide to the top difference between ITIL vs DevOps.
-Here we also discuss the ITIL vs DevOps key differences with infographics, and comparison table.
+This has been a guide to the top difference between ITIL vs DevOps.
+Here we also discuss the key differences with infographics and comparison table.
 You may also have a look at the following articles to learn more.